AJSchat/gp2-c/README.md

 **GPV_GetTopValue**: The overloaded const char* routines were removed.
 The qboolean routines now expect a destination buffer size in the destSize parameter to avoid buffer overflows.

+The following routine was added:
+* **GP_ParseFile**: Even though not present in the original C++ implementation, this routine was added due to it also being present in the SoF2 codebase by Raven Software.
+Like GP_Parse, the cleanFirst and writeable parameters are omitted.

 ### Testing GP2
 Included in the repository are a set of test files.
 They can be tested by